With the lock-in period in full swing, you’re probably hearing more about Dual Eligible Special Needs Plans (D-SNPs) lately.

 - Holding educational events and sales events

 In the words of one successful D-SNP agent, “Position yourself in the community as a resource, and people will come to you.”

-Note: You MUST follow all CMS Medicare Communications and Marketing Guidelines for marketing these plans and holding events.
+Note: You MUST follow all CMS Medicare Advantage & Part D Communication Requirements for marketing these plans and holding events.
 For more information on how to stay compliant, check out our do’s and don’ts of Medicare compliance.

 Providing Superior Customer Service

 Treating people right will increase your chances of converting prospects into clients, getting referrals from existing clients or professionals within your community, and retaining clients.